serghiou/mendelian-randomization/short.md

 ## Mendelian Randomization

-MR is an IV method in which the IV of choice is genetic - most commonly this refers to a single nucleotide polymorphism (SNP).
-The correlation of SNPs to variables usually arise from Genome-Wide Association Studies (GWAS).
+MR is an IV method in which the IV of choice is genetic.
+Most commonly this refers to a single nucleotide polymorphism (SNP), the correlation of which to variables usually arises from Genome-Wide Association Studies (GWAS).
 Each SNP used in MR tends to be taken from a different gene.
 The term "Mendelian randomization" was inspired from  the "random assortment of alleles during meiosis where DNA is transferred from parent to offspring at the time of gamete formation, a process named Mendel’s second law" (Bennett and Holmes, 2017).

 ### What are the benefits of MR?